-The global underground mining equipment market was worth US$ 23.4 Billion in 2019.
+The global underground mining equipment market reached a value of US$ 24.3 Billion in 2020.
 Underground mining is the process of extraction of minerals and ores that are buried deep inside the earth’s crust.
 Major types of underground mining techniques that are used include hard and soft mining.
 With hard underground mining the process of excavation of hard minerals such as lead, copper, nickel, iron, gold and silver is carried out.
 However, minerals such as potash, coal, oil shale and other minerals are extracted with the help of soft underground mining techniques.
 Various types of mining equipment are available in the market based on the type of mineral that needs to be extracted.
 Equipment used for underground mining include overhead loaders, draglines, shovels, haul trucks, front end loaders, gathering-arm loaders, conveyors, etc.

 Catalyzed by stable economic growth across both developed and developing regions, increasing levels of disposable incomes and a rise in the middle-class population, there has been a strong growth in the demand of various minerals such as iron, gold, copper, coal, lead, aluminum, silver, etc. This has catalyzed a rising demand for underground mining equipment.
 Moreover, the substantial rise in the consumption of energy in the form of coal and nuclear fuels as a result of increasing urbanization and industrialization is also creating a positive impact on the demand of underground mining equipment.
 Additionally, underground mining causes minimum harm to the environment as compared to surface mining.
 With explosions being made underground, no toxic gases are released in the surroundings.
 Other factors that are currently driving this market include - lack of manual labor and its rising costs, increasing focus on improving the yield and productivity, enhanced use of high-quality equipment in mining, etc. Looking forward, IMARC Group expects the global underground mining equipment market to exhibit moderate growth during the next five years.